 - Only clean with water or disinfectant

-- In particular, in children, persistent fever has to be treated by a doctor- please get in touch with your doctor!
+- With children in particular, persistent fever must be treated by a doctor- please contact your doctor!

 Battery Replacement for your Basal Body Thermometer

-The battery is empty and needs replacing when the “ “ or “ “ battery symbol appears on the right of the LCD.
+The battery is empty and needs replacing when the”battery” symbol appears on the right of the LCD.

 Remove the battery cover and replace it with a battery (preferably non-mercury) of the same type.

-Please ensure environmental protection of your Basal Body Thermometer.
+Please ensure the environmental protection of your Basal Body Thermometer.
 Batteries do not belong to domestic waste.
-Please hand them in at the collection point or the municipal recycle material centre as special waste.
+Please hand them in as special waste at the collection point or the municipal recycling material centre.

-This symbol on products and/or accompanying documents means that consumed electronic products must not be mixed with conventional domestic waste.
+This symbol on products and accompanying documents means that consumed electronic products must not be mixed with conventional domestic waste.